Compton Police Department: Attempts at re-establishment

 In the summer of 2010, the City Council formally voted 3–2 to authorize the city manager to reestablish the department.
 Sheriff Baca advised the Council that "I believe the Compton Police Department could come back, I also say that in order to do this with the financial stability that is necessary, you probably shouldn't do it now".
 Baca and the LASD further noted that "the county pumped more than $20 million in station-level and countywide services into policing Compton, including access to the county's special units such as the arson and homicide bureaus, beyond the $17.8 million the city paid the sheriff's department for its services last year."
 While supporting the reestablishment of a department, City Manager Willie Norfleet also privately noted that "If the city is unable to pay the sheriff's contract on time next fiscal year, this will be a major indicator that the city will not be able to pay the salaries and other expenses of the Compton Police Department."
 The Sheriff Department claimed that Compton was regularly behind paying for services rendered, being $5.7 million in arrears in 2009, and $6 million in 2010.
 Compton residents reactions were mixed at idea of reestablishing a department, with much of the support coming from former Compton officers.

-A December 2010 vote by the city council to secure finding did not pass, making the reestablishment of the department unlikely.
+A December 2010 vote by the city council to secure funding did not pass, making the reestablishment of the department unlikely.

 On March 8, 2011, Perrodin withdrew the proposal due to lack of support from his council colleagues, and by April 2011 the City Council rescinded their vote of 2010 to re-establish the department due to funding concerns.

 In June 2020, residents of Compton lead a protest of over 5,000 people against alleged police brutality by the LASD in Compton.
 According to the LA Sentinel City Council was considering the establishment of an 11-member Law Enforcement Review Board to independently evaluate allegations of misconduct.